bjmorgan/kinisi/docs/source/faq.md

     > different values in the results. `kinisi` allows a `random_state` to be passed to many methods,
     > however, this will only ensure reproducibility when the same enviroment is present.
 Consider using
     > pinned versions in a conda/mamba environment if you want to enable *true* reproducibility.

+- How are trajectories unwrapped?

+  > When calculating displacements `kinisi` uses a simple heuristic to unwrap the trajectory.
+  > If the displacement, between two steps, is greater than half the simulation cell length, `kinisi` wraps that
+  > displacement.
+This scheme assumes that no particle moves more than one cell between steps.
+Therefore, it requires that
+  > enough simulation data is provided to the programme.
+This process is performed for each dimension of the trajectory,
+  > allowing for any orthorhombic cell.
+However, this heuristic does not support simulation cells that change size or shape.
+  > This is the reason for not supporting NPT simulations, althought this is being investigated.